-According to Do It Yourself, it is better to use soft water for the cleaning process and also for the dilution of the cleaning chemicals used in the system.
-A cleaning tank, a Reverse Osmosis cleaning pump, tank cooler, a tank mixer and a Reverse Osmosis cleaning cartridge filter which helps in removal of dirt produced during the cleaning process are also other necessary tools required for cleaning up the Reverse Osmosis system.
+According to Do It Yourself, soft water should be used for the cleaning process and dilution of the cleaning chemicals.
+A cleaning tank, a Reverse Osmosis cleaning pump, a tank cooler, a tank mixer, and a Reverse Osmosis cleaning cartridge filter, which helps in the removal of dirt produced during the cleaning process, are also required for cleaning up the Reverse Osmosis system.

 - If filters are to be replaced during the cleaning process, all new filters should remain packed until it is time for a replacement.

-- Wash the hands before working with the Reverse Osmosis system.
+- Wash your hands with soap and water or wear sanitary gloves before working with the Reverse Osmosis system.

-The condition of the O-rings is to be checked necessarily to ensure whether they need a replacement.
-If the rings are completely damaged then they must be replaced.
+- The condition of the O-rings is to be checked necessarily to ensure whether they need a replacement.
+If the rings are completely damaged, then they must be replaced.
 Some O-rings are found to be dried up and they can be treated with water-based lubrication and can be used again.
-As said earlier, filters play an important role in the Reverse Osmosis system.
-Filters are the hearts of the RO water purifier system.
-It is only the condition of the filters that states whether the Reverse Osmosis system needs a cleaning or not.